Singapore PR Application Tips: 13 Things You Must Know in 2026

 2. Foreign Students Scheme

-3. Sponsored Scheme
+3. Sponsored Scheme (Family Ties)

-4. Global Investor Program Scheme (GIP Scheme)
+4. Global Investor Programme (GIP) Scheme

 5. Foreign Artistic Talent Scheme